TheOdinProject/curriculum/foundations/introduction/introduction_to_web_development.md

 - Learn about different types of web developers.
 - Recognize different types of clients and employers.
 - Learn about tools you'll be using regularly.
-- Find out why The Odin Project is so great.

 ### Types of web developers